-(2) Duties.
+- (2) Duties.
 The primary duty of the executive officer is to enforce Metro ordinances and otherwise to execute the policies of the council.
-The executive officer shall also: (a) administer Metro except for the council and the auditor, (b) make appointments to Metro offices, boards, commissions and committees when required to do so by this charter or by ordinance, (c) propose for council adoption measures deemed necessary to enforce or carry out powers and duties of Metro, (d) prepare and submit a recommended annual Metro budget to the council for approval, and (e) keep the council fully advised about Metro operations.

-(3) Transition from Metropolitan Service District.
+The executive officer shall also: (a) administer Metro except for the council and the auditor, (b) make appointments to Metro offices, boards, commissions and committees when required to do so by this charter or by ordinance, (c) propose for council adoption measures deemed necessary to enforce or carry out powers and duties of Metro, (d) prepare and submit a recommended annual Metro budget to the council for approval, and (e) keep the council fully advised about Metro operations. - (3) Transition from Metropolitan Service District.
 The Metropolitan Service District executive officer in office when this charter takes effect is the Metro executive officer until January 2, 1995 when his or her term expires.
-The Metro executive officer is elected in the first statewide primary or general election after adoption of this charter for a term beginning January and a second 2, 1995.

-(4) Veto. (a) Except as provided in this subsection; the executive officer may veto the the set following legislative acts of the council within five business days after enactment of (1) any a set of the council within five business days after enactment of (1) any a set of the council within the business days after enactment. annual or supplemental Metro budget, (2) any ordinance imposing, or providing an exception from, a tax, and (3) any ordinance imposing a charge for provision of goods, services or ments property by Metro, franchise fees or any assessment. (b) The council not later than 30 days an extense after a veto, may override a veto by the affirmative vote of (1) nine councilors while the council and the second consists of 13 positions and (2) five councilors after the council consists of seven positions as provided by section 16(2) of this charter. (c) A legislative act referred to the voters of Metro by the council is not subject to veto.
+The Metro executive officer is elected in the first statewide primary or general election after adoption of this charter for a term beginning January 2, 1995. - (4) Veto. (a) Except as provided in this subsection, the executive officer may veto the following legislative acts of the council within five business days after enactment: (1) any annual or supplemental Metro budget, (2) any ordinance imposing, or providing an exception from, a tax, and (3) any ordinance imposing a charge for provision of goods, services or property by Metro, franchise fees or any assessment. (b) The council, not later than 30 days after a veto, may override a veto by the affirmative vote of (1) nine councilors while the council consists of 13 positions and (2) five councilors after the council consists of seven positions as provided by section 16(2) of this charter. (c) A legislative act referred to the voters of Metro by the council is not subject to veto.

 Section 18.
-Metro\Auditor.
+Metro Auditor.

-(1) Creation.
+- (1) Creation.
 The office of Metro auditor is created.
 The auditor is elected from the Metro area at large for a term of four years.
-The auditor serves full time and may not be employed by any other person or entity while serving as auditor.

-(2) First election; disqualification for other Metro elected offices.
+The auditor serves full time and may not be employed by any other person or entity while serving as auditor. - (2) First election; disqualification for other Metro elected offices.
 The auditor is first elected in the first statewide primary or general election after adoption of this charter for a term beginning January 2, 1995.
-During the term for which elected, and for four years thereafter, the auditor is ineligible to hold the offices of Metro executive officer or Metro councilor.
+During the term for which elected, and for four years thereafter, the auditor is ineligible to hold the offices of Metro executive officer or Metro councilor. - (3) Duties.

-(3) Duties.
 The auditor shall: (a) make continuous investigations of the operations of Metro including financial and performance auditing and review of financial transactions, personnel, equipment, facilities, and all other aspects of those operations, and (b) make reports to the Metro council and executive officer of the results of any investigation with any recommendations for remedial action.
 Except as provided in this section, the auditor may not be given responsibility to perform any executive function.